-Between 2014/15 shrink cost retailers $123bn – a sobering amount.
-With loss at the point of sale a large proportion of this overall figure, it’s clear that cash loss/theft still has a significant impact on a retailer’s bottom line.
-But outside of hard cash loss statistics there’s often a hidden layer of cost that goes unreported – the expense of investigating these losses.
-It’s these costs that although often overlooked – can amount to a significant dent in profits…
+Between 2018 – 2019 shrink cost retailers over £80 Billion globally – a sobering amount.
+Of this overall figure, 22.95% was from theft, fraud, waste, abuse, or misconduct at Point of Sale.
+But outside of hard cash loss statistics, there’s often a hidden layer of the cost of cash that goes unreported – the actual expense of investigating these losses.
+It’s these costs that, often overlooked, can amount to a significant dent in profits.

 But the reality is that the sources of cash loss can be difficult to identify.
 Whilst actual cash loss itself can be relatively easy to detect (when cash drawers are reconciled or safe deposits are counted), determining whether this was an accidental loss or intentional theft is tough.
 Even costly CCTV systems can be blind to clever tricks or scams that dishonest staff use to pilfer cash from the drawers.

 For loss prevention teams then, the most effective way of determining the true cause of cash loss is through an investigation.
 But far from recouping the losses; could the time, effort and resource that go into these investigations be exacerbating the cost of cash loss to the business?

 Of course, there’s the hard cost of the investigation to consider.
 These include of the cost of any technology, external agencies or services used to provide evidence for the investigation.